 Michael Potter began his water polo career at age 11 with South Coast Aquatics.
 He went on to compete at Thousand Oaks HS where he was a three year varsity letter award winner, leading the Lancers to the semi finals in CIF his senior year, along with MVP honors and a 1st team CIF selection.
 Michael then attended California Lutheran University where he was a four-year member of the swim and water polo teams.
 He graduated with a BA in Criminal Justice and is currently pursing a career in law enforcement.
 He enjoys training and competing in open water swimming.

-During his 21 seasons as Agoura High School Girls head coach, Jason has complied an overall record of 287-103 and a league record of 180-8.
+During his 26 seasons as Agoura High School Girls head coach, Jason complied an overall record of 537-214 and a league record of 226-8.
 Jason formerly headed the HS Girls Program at Los Angeles Water Polo Club.
 He has also been involved with the National Youth Program.
-From 1999-2004 he coached the youth zone team for our area.
-Born and raised in the area Jason is member of the local community living in Moorpark with his wife and two daughters ages 4 and 6.
+From 1999-2004 & 2020-Present he coached the youth zone team for our area.
+Born and raised in the area Jason is a member of the local community living in Moorpark with his wife and two daughters ages 9 and 11.

 |Jennifer Vreeke—10U & 12U Boys